vladsolokha/portfolio-review/README.md

 Extention: Random student groups generator.
 Can generate groups of 2 up to 6.
 Extention: A random student cannot be called twice in a row until at leat 10 other students are called first.

+## How to run the code
+Option 1: Go to link https://pick-name.netlify.app
+Option 2:
+  Clone the code into your preferred IDE (like VS code) In terminal and directory of the project run 'npm i' (install npm dependencies) In terminal run 'npm run start'
+  The project will run in browser 'localhost:3000'

+Let me know if you have questions, comments, or suggestions on this.